ai-cam/ai-cam.github.io/tenets/tenet-editorial-continuity.md

 ## Tenet

 **Description**: The website exists to publish content.
 When the CMS is broken, the organisation cannot communicate — and communications staff cannot fix it themselves.
-Any change to infrastructure, dependencies, or configuration must therefore be evaluated first against the question: does this keep Eli able to publish?
+Any change to infrastructure, dependencies, or configuration must therefore be evaluated first against the question: does this keep the comms lead able to publish?
 A crashed CMS is a P1 incident regardless of what caused it.
 Everything else is secondary.

 This tenet is grounded in the numbers: 88% of commits in this repository are content operations initiated through Decap CMS.
 The technical infrastructure serves those operations; it does not justify itself.

-**Quote**: *"If Eli can't publish, we've failed."*
+**Quote**: *"If the comms lead can't publish, we've failed."*

 **Examples**:
 - Pinning Decap CMS to 3.14.1 within hours of 3.15.0 breaking the editor — restoring publishing before investigating the root cause